 4. Make Sure It Has Fewer Than 45 Grams of Carbs

-"Women with type 2 diabetes need about 45 grams of carbohydrate per meal, while men can have about 60 grams of carbohydrate per meal," says Cipullo.
+"Women with type 2 diabetes need about 45 grams of carbohydrate per meal, while men can have about 60 grams of carbohydrate per meal," Cipullo says.
 "If your meal-replacement shake has 45 grams of carb or less, blood sugar management will be more attainable."

 She recommends testing your blood sugar before you drink a given supplement and then two hours after drinking the shake to observe how your blood sugar responds to it.